• Skip to primary navigation

 • Blend the dry ingredients together.

-• Add the eggs, buttermilk, warm water, oil, and vanilla to the the flour mixture (eggs and buttermilk should be at room temperature)
+• Add the eggs, buttermilk, warm water, oil, and vanilla extract to the flour mixture (eggs and buttermilk should be at room temperature)

 • Mix the wet ingredients into the flour mixture by hand or on medium speed with the beater attachment of an electric mixer.
-Beat just until smooth, Don’t overmix!
+Beat just until smooth, scraping the sides and bottom of the bowl.
+Don’t overmix!

 3 images showing the